sergoh/devlo-blog/content/tutorials/pelican-blog-setup.md

 ## **Intro**

 Setting up this blog was not a difficult task, but it did some digging around the internet to get everything up and running the way my brother and I visioned our blog.
-I'm going to document the steps I followed from start to finish, so that anyone wanting to setup something similar can do so!
+I'm going to document the steps I followed from start to finish, combined from all those resources, so that anyone wanting to setup something similar can do so!

 ## **Configure Mac High Sierra 10.13**